Aptivi/NitrocidKS/DocGen/wiki/development/Custom-splash-guide.md

 The custom splash is an assembly file that loads before the splash is displayed.
 It allows you to create custom splashes from simple progress bars to complex console art.

 > [!TIP]
-> To get started to our Kernel Simulator API, visit [this page](https://aptivi.github.io/Kernel-Simulator/).
+> To get started to our Nitrocid KS API, visit [this page](https://aptivi.github.io/NitrocidKS/).

 ## Custom splash format